asyncapi/website/pages/blog/2022-summary.md

 As I wrote in the intro, each community must be welcoming to new people and give them space inside so they feel comfortable interacting with others and feeling safe.

-Below you can see the top three members that joined the community in 2022 and were most active among other new joiners.
+Below you can see the top three members that joined the community in 2022 and were most active among other new-joiners.
 Their activity was clearly reflected in their contributions.
 In the end, all the people you can see below are now members of the [AsyncAPI Technical Steering Committee](https://www.asyncapi.com/community/tsc).

 <Figure
   src="/img/posts/2022-summary/slack-most-active-new-2022.webp"